 By taking some simple steps now to teach your children to clean their own room, you can teach responsibility and save yourself loads of time and energy.

 If a child can play with toys and make a mess, a child is capable of learning to clean up.

-Children are amazing little sponges.
+Children are these incredible little sponges.
 It never ceases to amaze me how quickly my 4 kids learn things.

 Their brains are incredible at picking up patterns and following them.
-If you teach them that you will always clean up their messes, they’ll learn that quickly.
-But if you teach them that you will always clean up, they’ll happily comply.
+If you teach them that you will always clean up their messes, they’ll learn that in a heartbeat.

 STEPS TO TEACHING A CHILD TO CLEAN THEIR BEDROOM